 This post is part 1 of a multi-part series on how to eliminate stress at work with strategies informed by modern scientific research and ancient philosophy.
-To get instant access to the complete series, as well as exclusive bonus content that I don’t share on the blog, subscribe to my free Art of Output Insider’s List.
+To get instant access to the complete series, as well as exclusive bonus content that I don’t share on the blog, click here to download the free guide.

 When I went into sales I threw my everything into it.
 Waking up at 5, working til 8pm or later, Monday through Friday, and working 5-10 hours on Sunday to prepare for the week.